 - 2 cups water

 - 1/2 cup fresh mint leaves

 - For simple syrup, heat water and sugar together in a saucepan over medium high heat.
 Bring to a simmer, stirring until sugar dissolves.

 - Add mint leaves and remove from heat.
 Let mint steep while syrup cools completely.

 - Remove leaves and pour syrup into a glass container for storage or serving.
-Refrigerate until ready to use.
+Refrigerate until ready to use, or about 30 minutes.

 - For the sparkling mojito cocktail combine rum, mint simple syrup, and lime juice in a glass over ice.

 - Top with Prosecco and bitters and serve.

 Store the homemade simple syrup in an air tight container, in the refrigerator for up to 1 month.